komus/datascience-getting_and_cleaning_data_project/CodeBook.md

 CodeBook
-a code book that describes the variables, the data, and any transformations or work that isperformed to clean up the data on
+this codebook describes the variables, the data, and any transformations or work that isperformed to clean up the data on
 Original data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 Original description of the dataset: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones